heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 1}^{n} \omega_k \mu_k.
 $$

-To see how to maximize this, we can introduce a Lagrange multiplier
+To maximize this, introduce a Lagrange multiplier
 $\gamma$ to enforce the fixed total:

 $$